/uses

 • I sync photos from my phone to Dropbox, and from there to my NAS.
 I have some other content on Dropbox too, but mainly because I've been too lazy to move it elsewhere yet.
 Sign up and get 500 MB of bonus space.

 • I have a Synology DS918+ 4-bay NAS with 4x Seagate IronWolf 4 TB hard drives in SHR-2 (2-drive redundancy).
 Expensive but solid, would buy again.
-It's quickly filling up though so I'll need to start swapping in higher capacity drives or look into an alternative.
+It's near capacity and not as fast as it once was (seemed?), however I've since added a companion:

-Here are some of the plugins I use:
+Here are some of the extensions I use:

 • EditorConfig

-I use the default theme and colour scheme (Monokai); I've tried others but something about Monokai just feels right to me.
+I use the default Dark Modern theme and colour scheme; I've tried others but this is fine.
+I previously used Monokai in Sublime Text, but found it slightly "off" in VS Code.
 I use the default font too, I'm not a fan of many of the coding fonts that make heavy use of ligatures but I do think I'll be trying out some new fonts soon.

 Every so often I'll try another editor for a while, since they all have particular strengths that make them stand out.
-I always find myself coming back to Sublime though, due to its speed, stability, features, and plugins.
+I used to always find myself going back to Sublime, due to its speed, stability, features, and plugins, but VS Code finally convinced me to switch after numerous attempts, each time being surprised at how much it had improved.

 • iTerm2 - I almost exclusively use the hotkey window with my tmux sessions loaded so my terminal is never far away.